 Sumba is one of the poorest provinces in Indonesia.
 Activities of government programs and international assistance change the traditional structure continuously.
 Corrugated iron instead of Alang roofs and tombs of concrete instead of stone seem desirable.
 But a lot still remains as it was.
 Sumba horses and water buffaloes are still essential for agriculture.
 Festivals and traditions are still deeply rooted in the Sumba community.
+And … the Island of Sumba … is he last place in the world where people still build megalithic graves (extract from: Christian Jeunesse, Megaliths of the world).

 The following remarks are only a small survey of what Sumba really is.
 Further reading can be found under the link section.